NIEM/NIEM.github.io/json/sample-schema/index.md

 {% include_relative sample2.jsonld %}
 ```

-## Summary of what you get with each
+## Summary of what you get with this approach

 Uses more detailed JSON Schema notation to replicate NIEM simple and complex
 type interactions for substitution groups and parent-child